Apalutamide (By mouth)

 - Seizures, loss of consciousness

-- Slow or fast heartbeat, dizziness, headache
+- Slow, fast, or uneven heartbeat, dizziness, headache

 - Swelling, bruising, pain, or tenderness around the injured area